Analytical Study on the Exposedness of Potential Positions for External Human-Machine Interfaces: Future Work

 \section{Future Work}

-This paper aims to generate knowledge on the general visibility of different parts of the vehicles tested.
-The results represent those obtained under very specific circumstances, and more specific patterns may arise if changes are made to it.
+This paper aims to generate knowledge on the general exposedness of different parts of the vehicles tested.
+The results presented were obtained under specific circumstances, and more specific patterns may arise if changes are made to it.

-Some future iterations of this experiment may use different vehicles, find data for left-hand driving, find the visibility heat map of vehicles in respect to other drivers, focus on the back of the vehicles, or add different obstacles such as traffic signs and parked vehicles.

-Different layouts could also be tested, making changes to the currently used one such as widening the sidewalk, adding biking lane between the vehicles and the sidewalk, increasing the amount of lanes, adding a traffic light intersection, et cetera.
+Some future iterations of this experiment may find data for left-hand driving, find the exposedness heat map of vehicles in respect to other drivers, evaluate the effect of disability on the results (e.g. wheelchair height, visual impairment), include autonomous vehicle models and evaluate parts associated with them (e.g. sensor pods), evaluate the back of the vehicles, or add different obstacles such as traffic signs and parked vehicles.
+Different layouts could also be tested, making changes to the currently used one such as widening the sidewalk, adding biking lanes or parked vehicles between the vehicles and the sidewalk, increasing the amount of lanes, adding a traffic light intersection, raising the sidewalk et cetera.

-Finally, a limitation of the additive process used to produce visual results from the data is a bias towards data with higher values.
-While a weighting system is already implemented, it was not used in the generation of Fig. \ref{fig:suv_facing_all}.
+This study is entirely limited to measuring the exposedness of the geometry of objects, and does not test other factors that might compromise visibility such as color and reflections.
+The software used is also entirely static, and does not feature an animation system that might affect the results, or an in-depth fine-tuning system to adjust angles in other than 45 \si{degrees} intervals.
+Additional work may include testing different exposedness conditions, testing the recommended external human-machine interface placements in an virtual reality experiment, or introducing an animation of a vehicle in motion to collect data on how its exposedness changes.

+Future work can also be done to design an experiment capable of measuring the value of points on a given part and produce a total for each, instead of requiring manual analysis which introduces the possibility of human error and uses only the maximum values found.
+This would also allow us to get more granular data to find the specific areas of a vehicle element where an eHMI can be placed.

+Finally, the resolution of the capture methodology used for this software limits the accuracy of the results, particularly at long distances.
+A future study may increase the resolution of the data capture, or attempt a different method altogether that is capable of processing more data faster and with more detail.